danthonywalker/bc4d4j/README.md

 # bc4d4j
-BC4D4J is an annotation-based command framework specifically designed for [Discord4J](https://github.com/austinv11/Discord4J) written in Kotlin.
+Better Commands 4 Discord4J is an easy-to-use, flexible, annotation-based command framework specifically designed for [Discord4J](https://github.com/austinv11/Discord4J) written in Kotlin.

 ## Getting Started
 Setting up BC4D4J is as simple as activating the module.
-Either add the **.jar** to your `modules` folder or add the following code to the start of your program.
+Either add the **.jar** to your `modules` folder or add the following code to your program:
 ```kotlin
 val client: IDiscordClient = ...
 client.moduleLoader.loadModule(BC4D4J())
 ```
-**NOTE:** If you're using the latter method, you must add BC4D4J to your CLASSPATH!
-To do so, it is recommended to use the [jitpack.io](https://jitpack.io/#danthonywalker/bc4d4j) repository.
+>If you're using the latter method, you must add BC4D4J to your CLASSPATH.
+The simplest way to do so is through a dependency management system such as [Maven](https://maven.apache.org/) or [Gradle](https://gradle.org/) and using the [jitpack.io](https://jitpack.io/#danthonywalker/bc4d4j) repository.

-Now we need to design some commands.
-Let's make a *Ping -> Pong!* example.
+### MainCommand
+Commands are registered through instances of functions that are annotated with the `@MainCommand` annotation.
 ```kotlin
 class PingCommand {
     @MainCommand(